amy@amyspeechlanguagetherapy.com

 Dysphagia Diagnosis

-Provided from from the University in Minnesota in Duluth Department of Communications and Sciences Department provided the following, albeit quick clips and difficult to interpret, but it's definitely a good start for students looking to study!
+Provided from from the University of Minnesota in Duluth Department of Communications and Sciences Department albeit quick clips and difficult to interpret, but it's definitely a good start for students looking to study!

 • Lateral View - 1/3 Tsp Honey http://www.d.umn.edu/csd/current/courses/swallowing/video/whole.mov